TheDonJinee/cse210-05-cycle/README.md

 Each player's trail grows as they move.
 Players try to maneuver so the opponent collides with their trail.
 If a player collides with their opponent's trail...
-A "game over" message is displayed in the middle of the screen.
-The cycles turn white.
+A "game over" message is displayed in the middle of the screen The cycles turn white
-Players keep moving and turning but don't run into each other.
+Players keep moving and turning but don't run into each other

 # Getting Started